TIBHannover/FAIR-R/_episodes/03-func-R.md

 operations, then combine them in ever-larger chunks to get the effect we want.
 Real-life functions will usually be larger than the ones shown here--typically half a dozen to a few dozen lines--but they shouldn't ever be much longer than that, or the next person who reads it won't be able to understand what's going on.

-> ## Chaining Functions
+> ## Nesting Functions
 >
 > This example showed the output of `fahrenheit_to_kelvin` assigned to `temp_K`, which
 > is then passed to `kelvin_to_celsius` to get the final result.
 It is also possible
-> to perform this calculation in one line of code, by "chaining" functions
+> to perform this calculation in one line of code, by "nesting" one function
-> together, like so:
+> inside another, like so:
 >
 >
 > ~~~